 This page will help you get started with sbt-site and teach you the basic concepts.

-To enable the plugin in your sbt project, add the following to your
+To enable the plugin in your sbt project, add the sbt-site module for the site generator you use to your

 When you run